iurisegtovich/AwesomeThermodynamics/README.md

 * [avaudrey/IAPWSPy](https://github.com/avaudrey/IAPWSPy)
 > IAPWSPy is a python package that allows to manipulate thermophysical properties of water, thanks to the IAPWS-95 ([International Association for the Properties of Water and Steam](http://www.iapws.org/)) experimental correlations.
 All correlations are currently based on the saturated properties of water and package allow to draw some usual thermodynamical diagrams (Mollier, Clapeyron,...).
 >* see an example of usage of the code in ipynb format [here](https://github.com/avaudrey/IAPWSPy/blob/master/IAPWS_demo.ipynb).

+* shirtsgroup/checkensemble	https://github.com/shirtsgroup/checkensemble	This software allows users to perform statistical test to determine if a given molecular simulation is consistent with the thermodynamic ensemble it is performed in.
+"M. R. Simple Quantitative Tests to Validate Sampling from Thermodynamic Ensembles", J. Chem.
+Theory Comput., 2013, 9 (2), pp 909–926, http://dx.doi.org/10.1021/ct300688p	python	"samplecode;
+python;"	opensource;	molecularsimulation;

+* arattner1/superThermo	https://github.com/arattner1/superThermo	Supercritical fluid thermodynamic and transport properties for OpenFOAM	no README.md	c++	"samplecode;
+poordoc;"	opensource;	"eos;
+thermodynamicproperties;"

+* donald-pinckney/Ideal-Gas-Simulator	https://github.com/donald-pinckney/Ideal-Gas-Simulator	An app to simulate at a kinematic level molecules in an idea gas, and explore thermodynamic properties of the gas.	swift - programming for iOS	swift	"samplecode;
+swift;"	opensource;	statisticalthermodynamics

+* riddalion/gas_turbine	https://github.com/riddalion/gas_turbine	MATLAB codes for thermodynamic analysis of gas turbine cycles.	the matlab compatible files here were developed for thermodynamic analysis of gas turbine cycles. 	matlab	"samplecode;
+matlab;
+poordoc;"	opensource;	engine

+* jeffgoms/Thermodynamics	https://github.com/jeffgoms/Thermodynamics	Thermodynamics Models and Codes	python; Peng-Robinson; VLE; drafty	python;	"samplecode;
+python;"	opensource	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* julionaojulho/thermodynamics	https://github.com/julionaojulho/thermodynamics/	thermodynamics exercises	"some pdfs;
+some ipynb;
+uses CoolProp;"	"coolprop;
+python;
+jupyter;"	"samplecode;
+python;
+jupyter;"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* arthursoprano/thermodynamics-notebook		A series of ipython notebooks with thermodynamic models for multiphase and multicomponent systems.	welldoc	"python;
+jupyter;"	"coursecode;
+samplecode;"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* Gabriel-MS/VLE_multi		Projeto para criação de programa para cálculo de equilíbrio líquido-vapor de misturas multicomponentes utilizando álgebra linear	"  * huron vidal
+* CPA
+* VLE"	c++	"samplecode;
+nonenglish;"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* kjetilbs/Advanced_thermodynamics	x	Using Redlich-Kwong equation of state to calculate vapor-liquid equilibria for natural gas mixture	Using Redlich-Kwong equation of state to calculate vapor-liquid equilibria for natural gas mixture.
+Julia is used as the programming language for the implementation.	julia	"samplecode;
+julia;"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* simulkade/JPVT.jl	x	"Practical phase equilibrium written in Julia;
+An educational PVT code written in Julia"	x	x	"coursecode;
+samplecode;
+julia"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* jrmuller00/thermopynamics	x	Python based thermodynamic fluid properties	pyproject	x	"samplecode;
+python;"	opensource;	thermodynamicproperties;
+KSTU/critprop	x	Calculate critical properties from phase equilibrium	x	C	"samplecode;
+C;"	opensource;	"phaseequilibria;
+thermodynamicproperties;"

+* djsatok/phase-equilibrium-article	x	This is a repo for phase equilibrium article	x	matlab	"nonenglish;
+samplecode;
+matlab;"	opensource;	phaseequilibria;

+* edwardthomas/phase-equilibria-software	x	phase-equilibria-software-project	"c++
+psat
+eos"	c++	"samplecode;
+c++;"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* peberts/Phase-Equilibria-Error-Propagation	x	Calculates the error associated with the analysis of phase equilibria between carbon dioxide and Stoddard solvent.			"samplecode;
+matlab;"	opensource;	statistics

+* octopusinvitro/nr-thermo	x	A bunch of old C programs that use the Numerical Recipes to solve three thermodynamics problems.
+Learn more at http://nrthermo.tk		numerical recipes	"coursecode;
+samplecode;
+c;
+"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* jfigu010/MyApplication	x	CEE 130.
+Extra credit application made for UCR's Advance Thermodynamics class.
+It simulates midterm problems from Spring 2015	android	android	"samplecode;
+android;"	opensource;	thermodynamicproperties;

+* Jaime5/SmartPhysicsThermodynamics		The answers to the thermodynamics section is difficult to find, so I decided to provide my solution set and worked out examples in python code.
+The bonus is that you can enter in your values for numbers that are like your question and obtain the same answer instantaneously.			"coursecode;
+python;"	opensource;	thermodynamics

+* bltsandwich1/OctaveSolutionsToThermodynamics	x	Solutions to Thermodynamics HW done in OCTAVE	poordoc		"samplecode;
+octave;
+poordoc"	opensource;	process;

+* HALtheWise/modsim-thermodynamics	x	Our project was to create a simple model of a rocket engine cooling system by approximating a partial differential equation to track the temperature of the fuel at various points in the coolant loop.			"samplecode;
+matlab;
+pdf;"	opensource;	"combustion;
+heattransfer;"

+* jeffwdoak/free_energies	x	Python scripts to create various mixing-model thermodynamics from T=0 K energies as well as finite-T thermodynamic properties.	"* Phase class has the following attributes:
+>* E - zero Kelvin DFT energy (meV/atom)
+>* c - composition (currently assumed to be pseudobinary between 0 and 1)
+>* T - temperature (K)
+>* E_vib - vibrational energy (meV/atom)
+>* E_ZP - vibrational zero-point energy (meV/atom)
+>* E_0 - zero Kelvin DFT energy + zero-point energy (meV/atom)
+>* E_thermal - vibrational energy - zero-point energy (meV/atom)
+>* S_vib - vibrational entropy (meV/K/atom)
+>* C_V - heat capacity at constant volume (meV/K/atom)
+>* F - Helmholtz free energy including vibrations (meV/atom)
+* The vibrational thermodynamic data can be read in from an output file of the gamma-point frozen phonon code GoBaby written by Vidvus Ozolins at UCLA."		"samplecode;
+poordoc;"		statisticalthermodynamics

+* JoshMayberry/ME342Final		Solves all Thermodynamics problems.
+This was my final for my Numerical methods 2 class (ME342).			"samplecode;
+draft;"

+* Dragoni-Daniele/Electronic_Thermodynamics		Thermodynamic and thermoelastic quantities from electronic contribution to the total free energy of a metal		python	samplecode;	opensource	abinitio(?);

+* ZanderFick/CSS-Thermodynamics		CSS Thermodynamics Code	"* python
+* draft
+* van der waals, VLE, Psat,"		"samplecode;
+python;"	opensource	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* jhyates/mae221		Python with Pithy for Princeton's MAE 221 Thermodynamics	"* uses CoolProp
+The script 'jhyates_finalproject' simulates the power plant, with thirteen initial input states (two temperatures, seven pressures, and four mass flow fractions).
+It calculates thermodynamic properties and the conomic feasibility of such a plant, based on assumptions made in class.
+It also yields three plots: T-s (Entropy vs. Temperature), P-v (Specific Volume vs. Pressure), and P-h (Enthalpy vs. Pressure) diagrams for the various states of the water control volume within the power plant cycle.
+The script 'jhyates_fdpfunction' has similar functionality in that it calculates the thermodynamic properties of the given power plant cycle, but is meant to see the sensitivity of those properties to varying inputs.
+It's much more rough; you have to get in there and modify the input variables and the ranges over which they can vary in value manually.
+However, it did its job for the assignment.
+The script produces plots of heat transfer in and out of the cycle, work into the cycle, and the thermal efficiency and backwork ratio of the cycle.
+A set of these plots for the current set of inputs, for the interested, is located at http://imgur.com/a/HmfQd."
+CoolProp	"samplecode;
+python;"	opensource	process

+* bbchen/BurnCore		BurnCore is a library for modeling core thermodynamics and thermoelasticity constrained by mineral physics experiments.	"* small python
+ Birch-Murnaghan equation of state"		"samplecode;
+python;"	opensource	metallurgy

+* crockettcobb/ThermoPhysical		Code adapted from ThermoPhysical Properties of Fluids text by M Assael, J Martin Trusler, and T Tsolakis			"coursecode;
+samplecode;
+python"	opensource;	thermodynamics

+* jfchessa/TP-Props		Fortran 90 routines for calculating thermophysical properties of cryogenic rocket fuels			"samplecode;
+poordoc;
+fortran;"	opensource;	combustion

+* montoyjh/hori		Hori package for electrochemical thermodynamics and free energy diagrams			"samplecode;
+poordoc;
+python;"	opensource;	chemicalreaction;

+* mwalawender/Termodynamika		Program developed in group to solve thermodynamics task.			"samplecode;
+poordoc;
+java;"	opensource;	thermodynamics

+* jasminks/PHYS341		Any codes I used for homework for PHYS341 (thermodynamics)			"samplecode;
+poordoc;
+python;"	opensource;	thermodynamics

+* gajo357/CERE_Flash		Code from the Advanced Thermodynamics course from CERE	"* PROGRAM CERECourse, EOS.
+0 = SRK, 1 = PR, 2 = PR78,
+ CALL PTFLASH(NCA, Z, P, T, BETA, X, Y, NITER, IER)"		"samplecode;
+fortran;"	opensource;	"phaseequilibria;
+eos;
+thermodynamicproperties;"

+* fdelia/mdatom		Simulation in thermodynamics to compute certain distributions, ETH	MD with Coupling to External Bath		"nonenglish;
+samplecode"	opensource;	molecularsimulation;

+* BrendonOSullivan/EquilibriumCalculator		A javascript calculator for Equilibrium Thermodynamics	".js The <b>Equilibrium.js</b> library offers two complementary algorithms for calculating the equilibrium composition of chemical systems:"		"software;
+samplecode;
+js"	opensource;	chemicalreaction;

+* mihirparadkar/bee2220		Browser code for BEE2220 Thermodynamics	html source to call CoolProp	CoolProp	"samplecode;
+html;"	opensource;	thermodynamicproperties

+* FanaticalFighter/brayton-cycle		Software to simulate the brayton cycle.
+Made for IC-142 Engineering Thermodynamics in IIT Mandi.			"samplecode;
+c;
+python"	opensource;	thermodynamics

+* gmckercher/TTU		Thermodynamics Coding at TTU	ipynb		"samplecode;
+jupyter;"	opensource;	atmospheric

 # inspirations
 * https://github.com/rossant/awesome-math